Muhammad-Arif-NUST/DeepB3Pred/README.md

 **The data contains training dataset and testing dataset.
 Training dataset  TR_BB.fasta includes BBB_pos and BBB_neg training samples.
 Testing dataset TS_BB includes BBB_pos and BBB_neg testing samples

-**Feature_Extraction: CPSR is the implementation of component protein sequence representation. mctd is the implementation of composition-transition and distribution, GSFE is the implementation of Graphical and statistical-based feature engineering ** Classifier: DeepB3Pred.py is the implementation of proposed method to predict B3PPs  and non-B3PPs.
+**Feature_Extraction: CPSR is the implementation of component protein sequence representation. mctd is the implementation of composition-transition and distribution, GSFE is the implementation of Graphical and statistical-based feature engineering.

+** Classifier: DeepB3Pred.py is the implementation of proposed method to predict B3PPs  and non-B3PPs.